ppau/ppau-graphics/CONTRIBUTING.md

     python3 list_fonts.py --show-missing

 For a list of font families that are referenced by one or more files, but that you don't have installed on your system.

+You might also find `--invert` to be useful if you're trying to figure out which files use a particular font.

+    python3 list_fonts.py --invert